benterova/forecaster/README.md

 A basic application that allows users to enter their zip code, and get a forecast including the current temperature, high and low for a given date range.

-Forecasts are daily, and are stored in cache based on zip code for 30 minutes.
+Forecasts are daily for a week-long range, and are stored in cache based on zip code for 30 minutes.
 There is an indicator when the forecast results are being pulled from cache.

 ## Introduction